vany0114/jekyll-now/_posts/2017-6-2-SignalR-Core-SqlDependency-part1.md

 Actually the ***HubEndPoint*** class implements the ***EndPoint*** class, because as I said earlier, the EndPoint class doesn't depends on Http by the other hand depends on ConenctionContext object, which one has the transport to the current conecction.
 So the EndPoint implementation into the Hubs, implements the transports that are available for Http like Long Polling, Server Sent Events and WebSockets.

->By the way, SignalR Core doesn't support ***Forever Frame*** transport anymore, the SignalR Core team decided remove it from this version because is the more ineficient transport and it's only supported by IE.
+>By the way, SignalR Core doesn't support ***Forever Frame*** transport anymore, the SignalR Core team decided to remove it from this version because is the more inefficient transport and it's only supported by IE.

 #### Multiple formats: